A Passion for Discovery

 Medical students in the M.D.-Ph.D. program typically have research-based career aspirations, and certainly Johns Hopkins offers an extraordinary array of research topics to interest them.
 While M.D.-only students are not required to do research during their years here, the vast majority of them ultimately choose to do so.
 Chalk it up to the intellectual curiosity that seems to be infectious at Johns Hopkins.

 The pursuit of original knowledge is at the heart of the Genes to Society curriculum.
 The 18-month long Scholarly Concentration provides the opportunity to pursue basic or clinical research, or to investigate such topics as the history of medicine, public health or bioethics.

-Depending on the student’s interests and the degree he or she is pursuing, research experiences can range from two-month electives to a year or more of leave for extended study.
+Depending on the student’s interests and the degree they are pursuing, research experiences can range from two-month electives to a year or more of leave for extended study.